Whether you work for yourself or someone else, it is an important part of life to be productive and make money to support yourself.

 Helps students with disabilities ages 14-21 train for a job, continue their education, or find a job after high school.
 Provides career counseling, work readiness, and work experiences in the community.

-Transition for students with disabilities, starting at age 14, to successfully move to life after school based on strengths, interests and preferences.
+Transition for students with disabilities, starting in 7th grade or at age 12 (whichever occurs first), to successfully move to life after school based on strengths, interests and preferences.

 Career Centers are across the state.
 Provides a Disability Specialist to help guide you, funding for services for people with disabilities, training, and support for employers who hire people with disabilities.
 Website: opens in a new windowcareersourceflorida.com